BarryCap/BarryCap.github.io/README.md

 ---
 ### [Spotlight](https://barrycap.com/spotlight)
-&emsp;This part gathers all the spolighted pictures.
-The aim of the Spolight is to bring one picture on top of the site, to make it more alive.
+&emsp;This part gathers all the spotlighted pictures.
+The aim of the spotlight is to bring one picture on top of the site, to make it more alive.

 ---
 <br>